-The Add Aha!
-View button also allows you to add multiple views to a single slide of your notebook.
+The Add Aha! view button also allows you to add multiple views to a single slide of your presentation.

-This enables teams to create single pages in their notebooks that call attention to multiple Aha! views, such as highlighting a single important feature while discussing your overall features roadmap, as shown below.
+This enables teams to create single slides in their presentations that call attention to multiple Aha! views, such as highlighting a single important feature while discussing your overall features roadmap, as shown below.

-Some views in your notebook you might want as static images, while others you might want to update manually or automatically so that the notebook stays perpetually relevant.
-Each view in your notebook slide can have its own update option.
+Some views in your presentation you might want as static images, while others you might want to update manually or automatically so that the presentation stays perpetually up-to-date.
+Each view in a presentation can have its own update frequency.

-When you edit a slide and click on the Aha! view, you will have a View option on the right hand sidebar that allows you to select one of three update frequency options.
+To do this, click on the Aha! view that you wish to update.
+From the Update frequency settings on the right sidebar select one of three update frequency options.

-- Live update: Automatically updates the view every time the data is changed in your Aha! account.
+- Live update: Automatically updates the page every time the data is changed in Aha!

-- Refresh on update: Only updates the page when the manual Update web page button is clicked.
+- Refresh on update: Only updates the page when the manual Update secure webpage button is clicked.